 Even if you have left the village, you may be charged some fees to cover costs, such as ongoing maintenance fees, until your property is sold or occupied.

-Regulations regarding this vary from each state and territory; generally there is a maximum amount of time that ex-residents are liable for fees after leaving.
-This ranges from 42 days in NSW and the ACT, up to 9 months in Queensland or up to 18 months in South Australia.
+Regulations regarding this vary from each State and Territory; generally, there is a maximum amount of time that ex-residents are liable for fees after leaving.
+This ranges from 42 days in NSW and the ACT, up to nine months in Queensland or up to 18 months in South Australia.

-To find out about the legislation in your state or territory, use the links in our Renting and Owning article.
+To find out about the legislation in your State or Territory, use the links in our ‘Should I rent or own a place in a retirement village?‘ article.